AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 - **Operate in multiple languages** (English, Spanish, French out-of-the-box; easily extendable).
 - **Centralize all configuration** via `.env` and the NestJS config system.
 - **Deploy with Docker Compose** including ready-to-use Redis and Ollama containers.

 ---

+## 📦 Agent Packs (declarative config)

+You can bundle all agent configuration (prompts, greeting messages, menus, RAG, tools, integrations) into a single `agent-pack.yaml` and mount it at runtime.

+- Set `AGENT_PACK_PATH` to the directory containing `agent-pack.yaml` (e.g., `/app/agent-packs/hologram-welcome`).
+- If the pack is missing or invalid, the app falls back to legacy environment variables.
+- The manifest supports `${VAR}` placeholders resolved from `process.env`.
+- Full schema and examples: [`docs/agent-pack-schema.md`](./docs/agent-pack-schema.md).

+With Docker Compose/Helm, mount your pack at `/app/agent-packs/<your-pack>/agent-pack.yaml` and set `AGENT_PACK_PATH=/app/agent-packs/<your-pack>`.

+---